ILightburn/dnd-win-bug-minimal-example/README.md

 - play and stop the file 4 times
 - drag and drop will stop working in the QListWidget

-To build, modify the CMakeLists.txt file and modify the gstreamer paths to match your gstreamer install path
+To build, modify the CMakeLists.txt file and modify the gstreamer paths to match your gstreamer install path.
+If you have gstreamer installed in the default location (C:\gstreamer\) and you're using 1.18.3, you won't need to modify the paths.

-To have cmake automatically run windeployqt and copy the necessary gstreamer dlls into your build output directory, add -DDEPLOY_DEPS to your cmake command line
+To have cmake automatically run windeployqt and copy the necessary gstreamer dlls into your build output directory so you can run it from there after build, add -DDEPLOY_DEPS to your cmake command line

 Here's the exception it's throwing:
 ```